The Question

 Now I’m full to the brim.

-Every nerve in me buzzes like a broken neon sign.
+Buzzing like a broken neon sign.

-I’m pouring it out to you,
+And I’m pouring it out to you.

-a teenage kid again,
+Like a teenage kid again -

-dropping the skateboard, the basketball,
+dropping the skateboard, the basketball.

-This time,
+This time, not for girls.

-just to feel alive again.
+Just to feel alive again.

-The tongue is new.
+This tongue is new.

-The spoken word,
+The spoken word:

 a tool,